 VACANCY RATE ANALYSIS: (Employers were requested to provide information about the frequency and timing of vacancy occurrences {i.e., seasonal vacancies; do the vacancies always follow an event; etc.} and to identify trends that may affect recruitment/retention efforts).

-Health regions have reported twelve full time vacancies and nine part time vacancies.
+Health regions have reported four full time vacancies and one part time vacancy.
+Some employers report that temporary vacancies are difficult to fill.